ETCM/basic-sysadmin-test/hardware/README.md

 Q3) What matters when deciding between hardware and virtualized machines?
 -------------------------------------------------------------------------
-When considering whether to use a hardware or virtulized platform the main factors to take in to account are the number of servers needed, the cost of hardware, the amount of physical storage needed, any compliance issues that require physical seperation of assets and factors such as high availability(SAN).
+When considering whether to use a hardware or virtualized platform the main factors to take in to account are the number of servers needed, the cost of hardware, the amount of physical storage needed, any compliance issues that require physical separation of assets and factors such as high availability(SAN).

 Virtualization can save money in power costs and hardware but may not always be the best solution if the environment needs dedicated processing power.